 Many people do the wildlife habitat garden certification process with their kids or with neighboring children, and do a few gardening or habitat-related projects to prepare for certifying, like create a toad abode or a butterfly puddling area.
 Older kids can help by creating intricate log or stone piles (some insane inspiration here), or by making a bee house.

 Another reason people certify their wildlife habitat garden is if they often have guests to the garden and think it would be a fun way of starting conversations about native plants or other things people can do in their garden to support wildlife.

 Still other people are new to gardening and find the wildlife habitat garden certification process a fun goal.
-Creating each of the required attributes for certification puts you in touch with so many natural processes, that it really increases enjoyment of your garden and being outside.
+Creating each of the required attributes for certification puts you in touch with so many natural processes, that it really increases enjoyment of your garden and being outside and health care.
 If you feel like life is passing you by too quickly, and you want to slow down and smell the flowers more often, certification is a great excuse to do just that.

 If you live in Humboldt County – Arcata, Eureka, McKinleyville, and surrounding areas – and think you might need help, I am one of only 12 landscapers across the US ever recognized as an approved landscaper by the National Wildlife Federation, and I’d be happy to help you either as a landscape designer to help create an overall plan for a new garden space, or in my role as a landscape contractor to help you renovate an existing garden and maintain it organically and safely for wildlife visitors.

 Or, if you want to do it yourself, read on for the elements you’ll need to create an NWF-Certified Habitat Garden.